NeptuneMagicSauce/CatPi/README.md

 - in logs, include duration of button press, on dispense events in order to see how it affects the dispensed weight
 - gzip files: in logs dir and as email attachments
+- event log-file-changed will be late because it's only detected on logEvent() thus it can not be used to tell if the pi is alive at midnight fix = detect it in a tigher loop, that call LogsImpl::updateLogFile() so it will not be detected by logEvent() and yet logEvent() needs to call updateLogFile() otherwise it would have the wrong log file